leothehero/OpenStandards/Images/OGFF-1.0.md

 Any entry start with a byte for its type and a 4 bytes integer for their length.
 So every entry start with `<Type> - Unsigned byte (0-255)` and `<Length> - Unsigned 4 bytes integer`.
 Entries might come in any order, but if an entry (ex: image data) have a dependency over another one (ex: rgb palette), the dependency must come before.
-Notice that unless marked so, any entry can be found multiple times in a single file.
-Allowing for multiple images in a single file.
+Notice that unless marked so, an entry type can be found multiple times in a single file,n including image data, which allows for multiple images in a single file.

-### Entry IDs
-An entry ID (and not type) is the place of the offset, so first entry is at ID 0, second at ID 1, ..., tenth at ID 9, etc, the entry id is stored on an unsigned byte thus limiting the number of entries to 256 (0-255).
-An entry cannot reference the entry ID 255 as it is used for saying the entry ID is unspecified.

 ### Metadata
 This entry **MUST** be on every file!